Jays-T/xmas_hacathon/README.md

 #### Users must be able to recognise the dates of the cards
 - The date is displayed on the card

-#### Users must be able to click on the card to display the dishes and recipes
--

 #### Users must be able to hover over a card so that they can easily understand what card they are going to click
 - The cards on the Advent Calendar page have hover effects that cease when the mouse is removed from over the card

 #### Users must be able to turn any music on or off with a clear button click
-- The music is controlled by a standard control panel
+- The music is controlled by a standard control panel in the header with clear, intuitive buttons.

 ### Testing First Time Visitor Goals